MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackAdmin/Set-AzureRMResourceProviderRegistration.md

 # Set-AzureRMResourceProviderRegistration

 ## SYNOPSIS
-Updates the provider registration manifest with the new provider registration model
+Updates the provider registration manifest with the new provider registration model.

 ## SYNTAX